quinnanya/dlcl204/README.md

 * XSLT

 ## 2020 language list
 Students are welcome to bring any language, modern or historical, to the course, and we can work together to identify and document the limits of existing tools and methods for that language.
-Students will be working with the following languages:
+In 2020 students worked with:

 * Arabic
 * Chinese